 PureVPN is now much nicer to use and look at thanks to a recent redesign.
 It’s similar to many other consumer-friendly VPNs now, with an intuitive interface and minimal options.

-PureVPN on Apple macOS
+PureVPN on Apple macOS and Windows

 The PureVPN macOS app is by far the most stripped-back and simple of the PureVPN clients.
 This is good if you want simplicity, but it also lacks the most features.
 It doesn’t feature split tunneling, VPN on Demand/Always On, or the reconnect or disconnect options.